dbellagio/refarch-cloudnative-netflix-hystrix/README.md

 - When using Bluemix and container groups, use the IP address of the load balancer IP of the container groups
 - When using Bluemix container groups, give some time for certain container groups to be completely started (Eureka, Config Server) to avoid errors in the log files

 To run this scenario below, I used a 10GB Linux Ubuntu image running Docker.
 I left most of the services using the default container image of 1GB, as I ran into problems when I adjust the memory lower, except for the services where I used 756M in the commands below.
 I believe this is due to my Docker environment, as I get a warning that swap is not enabled when I set the memory lower, which may explain why it fails when I set it too low.
-When running in Bluemix, this limitation is not present, but, you still have to have it not be too low.
+When running in Bluemix, this limitation is not present.

 ## Startup Eureka first and set the Eureka container IP address